Take Action Now to Reduce Your Debt

 Prioritize your debt.

 You will want to strategically prioritize what you owe.
 Understand the difference between secured debt and unsecured debt and make sure you stay on top of secured debts so that you do not run the risk of losing your house or car.
 Also make sure you stay current on any court ordered debt such as child support or spousal support so that you do not get in trouble with the court.
 From there, determine which bills have the highest interest rates.
 Paying off debt with high interest first will lower the total amount you pay over time.
-If debt is in collections and headed towards court for potential garnishment (learn more about wage garnishment here) you will want to deal with it as soon as possible to avoid additional legal fees.
+If debt is in collections and headed towards court for potential garnishment, you will want to deal with it as soon as possible to avoid additional legal fees.

 Work with creditors and debt collectors to settle debt or develop payment plans.